redis/redis-om-python/README.md

 ## ✨ RediSearch and RediJSON

-Redis Velvet relies on core features from two source available Redis modules: **RediSearch** and **RedisJSON**.
+Redis OM relies on core features from two source available Redis modules: **RediSearch** and **RedisJSON**.
 These modules are the "magic" behind the scenes.

 RediSearch is a module that adds querying and full-text search to Redis, while RedisJSON adds support for the JSON data type to Redis.

 ### Why this is important

-Without RediSearch or RedisJSON installed, you can still use Redis Velvet to create declarative models backed by Redis.
+Without RediSearch or RedisJSON installed, you can still use Redis OM to create declarative models backed by Redis.
 We'll store your model data in Redis as Hashes, and you can retrieve models using their primary keys.
 You'll also get all the validation features from Pydantic.

 So, what won't work without these modules?

 1. Without RedisJSON, you won't be able to nest models inside each other, like we did with the example model of a `Customer` model that has an `Address` embedded inside it.
-This is because Redis Velvet will store your models in Redis as Hashes, which can't contain other container types like Lists or Hashes.
+This is because Redis OM will store your models in Redis as Hashes, which can't contain other container types like Lists or Hashes.
 2. Without RediSearch, you won't be able to use our expressive queries to find models -- just the primary key.

 ### So how do you get RediSearch and RedisJSON?